josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇬🇧_why_the_uk_is_in_the_falklands.md

 > **Self-determination vs territorial integrity**

 There is no universally agreed mechanism for resolving this when the two conflict.

+Crucially, in the context of the discourse around land sovereignity today, both claims rely on settler colonial origins in order to make their legal argument for possession; in comparison to many of the other territorial claims, this is unusual.

 ---